 As part of the study, we will obtain information about your age, date of birth, medical history, and race.
 You will complete a brief physical and neurological exam; your vital signs will be measured; and biofluids will be collected.
 Because of the focus on rural health, we will also ask about your social history and access to healthcare services.
 You will complete assessments that examine your thinking skills, such as memory, language, and planning abilities.
 We will also ask about your mood and sleeping behaviors.
 At each visit, a study partner who spends frequent time with you will be asked to attend the study visit.

 Are there any lab tests or medical scans involved?
 If so, who pays for them?

-There are a few lab tests involved with participation, including a blood draw, an MRI scan, and Lumbar Puncture (LP).
-Both the MRI scan and Lumbar Puncture are optional.
+There are a few lab tests involved with participation, including a blood draw and an MRI scan of the brain.
+The MRI scan is optional.
 All study procedures are paid for by the study grant.
 Participants are not charged for any aspect of study participation.
 See below for details of each procedure.

 You will complete an evaluation of your memory and thinking skills.
 You will also complete questionnaires and interviews regarding quality of life, sleep, depression, and anxiety.
 Cognitive testing may last up to 2 hours at the initial and annual visits.

 An MRI is an electronic picture of your brain created using a strong magnet instead of x-ray energy.
 The MR scan time will be 45 minutes.